!Permits to hike Hanging Lake have been suspended through May 31, 2020!

 Hanging Lake FAQ’s:

-Answer: A reservation for the shuttle costs $12 per person.
-The experience includes: an online reservation system for convenient trip planning, reduced visitors on the trail for enhanced hiker experience, a dedicated welcome center for parking and shuttle pick-up in Glenwood Springs, on-site maintenance, ranger presence, visitor information services and interpretation on the trail and at the Hanging Lake Welcome Center.
+Answer: Shuttle reservations cost $12 per person.
+There’s an online reservation system for convenient trip planning.
+The reservation system reduces visitors on the trail for enhanced hiker experience.
+There’s a dedicated welcome center for parking and shuttle pick-up in Glenwood Springs.
+There’s on-site maintenance, ranger presence, visitor information services and interpretation on the trail and at the Hanging Lake Welcome Center.

 Question: Where do I go to make a reservation to visit Hanging Lake?